17,000 islands to choose from.

 Further east again are the Moluccas -- or Maluku Islands — or Spice Islands, where nutmeg, mace and cloves are among the fabled spices the group is famed for producing.
 National parks offer trekking opportunities, there's a sprinkling of volcanoes, more beautiful beaches and some World War II historical sites to see as well.

 Back down south and to the east of Java lies the tourist magnet of Bali.
-The travel path is well trodden in this Hindu enclave, but for good reason: the island is rich in culture and possesses stunning geography.
+The travel path is well trodden in this Hindu enclave, but for good reason: the island is rich in culture and possesses spectacular geography.
 These days Westerners can also enjoy sophisticated restaurants, bars and luxury resorts, from the beaches of Kuta and Seminyak through to the artistic centre of Ubud.

 As one heads further east from Bali, poverty generally increases as infrastructure deteriorates and land gets less fertile.
 This is definitely an area of the world intrepid travellers will love.